wjia26/wjia26.github.io/_projects/2020-01-04-spotify-api-analysis.markdown

 I also feel like Spotify isn't too accurate when it comes to classical music.
 For example: There are some tracks which I know have pretty high energy but still get classified as low energy.
 Most of the Paganini concertos are pretty lit but according to Spotify are lethargic and have the same energy as some of the chill-hop music I listen to in the background whilst I work.
 I think they probably need to step up their game in the Classical Music classification department.

-I mean just look at this dude shred one of my faves: The Tartini Sonata by Paganini (According to Spotify it has a **0.23** Energy score...)
+I mean just look at Ray Chen shred one of my faves: The Tartini Sonata by Paganini (According to Spotify it has a **0.23** Energy score...)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/orWePX13N3M?start=661" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Let's deep-dive on the numbers:
+Let's deep-dive on how Spotify analyzes this particular track:
-{% include image.html url="/assets/projects/SpotifyAPIAnalysis/PaganiniIsLowEnergy.JPG" description="Surely Violin is an instrument..." %}
+{% include image.html url="/assets/projects/SpotifyAPIAnalysis/PaganiniIsLowEnergy.JPG" description="Surely Violin is an instrument..." width=600 %}

 Sometimes however, Spotify gets it pretty spot on.
 Like for example I listen to this Artist called [Nitro-Fun](https://www.youtube.com/watch?v=mdaCDsN1FJ0) (sort of like 8-bit/Electronic music) whose tracks are like an audio representation of ADHD.
 Spotify has correctly classified his tracks to have the highest energy amongst all my top tracks - which I whortheartedly agree with.